-The town of Bluffton is situated on a high bluff overlooking the pristine May River, source of world-famous Bluffton oysters.
+The historic Town of Bluffton is situated on a high bluff overlooking the pristine May River, source of world-famous Bluffton oysters.
 The historic riverfront community still welcomes visitors with as much charm and vibrancy as it did in its antebellum heyday.
 Its location was prized by Lowcountry planters and their families as a refuge from the harsh plantation environment of mosquitoes and heat.
 The high bluffs welcomed strong southerly breezes that kept possible Yellow Fever infection at bay and dispelled sultry summer doldrums.

 Bluffton’s reputation as a summer resort village helped it grow into a commercial center, welcoming packet ship trade between Beaufort, Hilton Head Island and Savannah.
 It was the first town in Southern Beaufort County.